“nurturing art

 Guidance from Murrook Cultural Centre and the use of their facilities

-For the first time in 2025, eight finalists will each receive a $1,000 cash prize, while one outstanding recipient will be awarded a major $10,000 scholarship — all proudly provided by Greater Bank.
+Eight finalists will also receive a $1,000 cash prize, all proudly provided by our principal sponsor, Greater Bank.

 SCHOLARSHIP

-The nine creative disciplines that are open for applications, and the mentors for 2025 are:
+The nine creative disciplines that are open for applications are: